darkfrostx-cmd/neuropharm-sim-lab/README.md

    > 📸 **Screenshot placeholder:** Browser window showing the simulator
    > page with sliders and the chart.

+### Scientific engines and external dependencies

+The multiscale pipeline is designed to mirror three specialist simulators:

+* **PySB** – installable via `pip install pysb`.
+These models power the receptor/cascade layer.
+* **The Virtual Brain (TVB)** – installable via `pip install tvb-library` for development environments.
+TVB provides the regional circuit dynamics.
+* **PK-Sim** – part of the [Open Systems Pharmacology Suite](https://www.open-systems-pharmacology.org/).
+PK-Sim ships as a desktop application; install it separately if you plan to swap the PBPK surrogate for the full engine.

+The test harness exercises lightweight surrogates so the project can run without these binaries, but production deployments should install the packages above to unlock the high-fidelity models.

 ### Use the simulator from another device on your network